UtrechtUniversity/Workshop-IRAS/docs/chunks.md

 Rscript ./R/collect_svm_bt.R
 ```

 In your working directory there should be a file `digits_svm_bt.csv`.
-Open the file to see if all the accuracies of the 120 tasks are present.
+Open the file to see if all the accuracies of the 120 parameter combinations are present.

 Return to the [overview](./overview.md)